tofuengine/tofu/README.md

 ### Input

-* [ ] Better input handling by leveraging an event-driver approach -- this should reduces the current sub-system complexity ( as it polled).
+* [ ] Better input handling by leveraging an event-driver approach -- this should reduce the current sub-system complexity ( as it polled).
 * [ ] Rumble and force feedback support -- this might be implemented with a specific library as GLFW doesn't support it.
 * [ ] Analogue support for shoulder and trigger axes.
-* [ ] Apply filtering for the analogues, either with a low pass filter (page 591) or moving average.
+* [ ] Apply filtering for the analogs, either with a low pass filter (page 591) or moving average.
 * [ ] Implement buttons state check with XOR (page 594)
 * [ ] chords and gestures detection, for example for Street Fighter II-like combos.